ansys/pyensight/doc/source/calc_functions.rst

-This function only operates on model part(s) with pre-defined materials that are given by sparse mixed material definitions.
+This function only operates on model parts with pre-defined materials that are given by sparse mixed material definitions.
 Only one material may be converted into one per element scalar variable at a time.
 The material cannot be the null material.